Greetings Internet Stranger and welcome to 24 hours in Cincinnati. Ohio is a smallish state with a surprising number of large cities.

 That’s a Perfect 24 Hours in Cincinnati!

 What would you do with 24 hours in Cincinnati?
 Are you ready to start booking your hotel in Cincinnati?
-Have you ever tried a 3-Way, or are you too shy?
-And is that clown still sitting behind me?
-Please leave your thoughts below!
+Please email me at email@example.com and let me know!